chadrakh/MarsRover/README.md

 # Mars Rover Application

-### Requirements
+### Brief
-The project is to create a program to control rovers on the surface of Mars.
-The surface is represented by a plateau, which will be a 4-sided grid in this context.
+Create a program to control rovers on the surface of Mars, which is represented by a plateau, which will be a 4-sided grid in this context.

 <br />